 In addition to outlining improvements, the FORA capital improvement plan specifies the allowable development within the former Fort Ord area.
-These allowable developments typically represent a portion of the potential developable lands and are summarized on Table 2.1.
-The potential acreages associated with these development limits, summarized on Table 2.2, were estimated for the purposes of establishing future water demands.
+The portion of this allowable development that has been built to date is summarized on Table 2.1, while the remaining entitlements are summarized in Table 2.2.
+The potential acreages associated with these development limits, summarized on Table 2.3, were estimated for the purposes of establishing future water demands.
 These acreages were based on the following general assumptions:

-- Residential: Future dwelling units were converted to acreages based on an average dwelling unit density of 8 du/acre - Office, Industrial, Commercial: Future square feet of development were converted to acreages based on an average floor-area-ratio of 0.6. - Hotel: Acreages for future hotels were estimated based on various planning documents and County of Monterey parcel database
+- Residential: Future dwelling units were converted to acreages based on an average dwelling unit density of 8 du/acre. - Office, Industrial, Commercial: Future square feet of development were converted to acreages based on an average floor-area-ratio of 0.6. - Hotel: Acreages for future hotels were estimated based on various planning documents and County of Monterey parcel database.